gcccheng/oogway/index.md

 `2012-2022`
 ***<font size= "3">System Engineer at University of Oslo</font>***

-At the University of Oslo, Gang played a key role in managing and operating a local data center dedicated to delivering robust and reliable scientific computing infrastructure for researchers at the Centre for Molecular Medicine Norway (NCMM).
-His responsibilities includes comprehensive IT operations management, technical infrastructure support, and close collaboration with scientific researchers.
-Key activities included:
+At the University of Oslo, Gang worked as system engineer in managing and operating a local data center dedicated to delivering robust and reliable scientific computing infrastructure for researchers at the Centre for Molecular Medicine Norway (NCMM).
+His responsibilities spanned core IT operations, distributed systems engineering, and close collaboration with scientific researchers.

-Server Infrastructure Management: Purchased, installed, configured, and maintained enterprise-grade Dell, HP, and Red Hat servers.
-Managed diverse services such as scientific computing, virtualization (VMware/KVM), databases, web servers, and storage services (RAID, Samba, NFS).
-Ensured high reliability, scalability, and performance optimization.
+**Responsibilities**

+- Server & Infrastructure Management: Installed, configured, and maintained compute systems for scientific workloads, including Linux-based compute nodes, distributed HPC servers, and NVIDIA GPU-accelerated machines.
+Built and operated foundational components of the university’s high-performance computing environment, ensuring system reliability, performance, and scalability across research workloads.
-Windows Deployment and Administration: Provision Windows with PXE, configuration, and continuous management of Windows-based client utilizing SCCM (System Center Configuration Manager).
-Streamlined software distribution, security patching, and policy enforcement to ensure compliance and reliability.
+- Windows Deployment and Administration: Automated provisioning and lifecycle management of Windows clients using PXE and SCCM (System Center Configuration Manager).
+Streamlined software distribution, security patching, and policy compliance for stable operation.

-Network Operations: Administered and maintained both public and private lab networks using Cisco network hardware(switches, routers) and NAT.
-Performed routine network cabling, port-forwarding, and troubleshooting to maintain seamless connectivity and data security.
+- Network Operations: Administered public and private research networks using Cisco switches and routers, including NAT, VLAN segmentation, private dns domain and dhcp zone, firewall rules, port assignments, and connectivity troubleshooting to support secure, high-availability access to computing resources.

-Complex Scientific Software Management: Specialized in installing, configuring, and maintaining sophisticated scientific software with unclear and unstable dependencies.
-Regularly coordinated with researchers to adapt and optimize computing environments for advanced scientific analyses.
+- Scientific Software & Distributed Computing Environment: Installed and maintained complex scientific software stacks with unstable dependencies.
+Optimized computational environments for bioinformatics, molecular modeling, and large-scale data analysis, providing technical guidance for advanced distributed workloads.

-Daily IT Operational Support: Conducted daily operational responsibilities, including user account provisioning, access control, storage administration, security assessments, and proactive system monitoring (Nagios, Zabbix).
-Ensured timely troubleshooting and resolution of technical issues, significantly minimizing system downtime.
+- Daily IT Operations: Performed daily responsibilities including user provisioning, access control, storage management, system monitoring (Nagios, Zabbix), and incident troubleshooting, minimizing downtime for critical research systems.

-High-Performance Computing (HPC) Support: Provided hands-on support and user training for researchers accessing the university's HPC infrastructure, assisting in job submission, parallel computing optimization, and data-intensive computational workflows.
+- High-Performance Computing (HPC) Engineering & Parallel Workload Support: Contributed to the build-out and ongoing operation of the university’s HPC cluster, including configuration of distributed compute nodes with NVIDIA GPU nodes, shared storage, and Slurm scheduling services.
+Supported researchers in running parallel and GPU-accelerated jobs, optimized workload performance, and troubleshot issues across multi-node and high-throughput workflows.

 ## Certificate
 <a href="https://www.redhat.com/en/blog/announcing-2024-red-hat-certified-professional-year-gang-cheng"> Red Hat Certified Professional of the Year 2024</a>